Saint Lucia

 In the astrological Pantheon we can therefore look for the Moon (Diana-Artemis), Juno, Vesta and Pallas (Athena-Minerva), the last three are celestial bodies assimilated to asteroids.

-To celebrate Saint Lucia, connected to these ancient female deities, we can harmonize our homes in these directions using the energy of Fire and illuminating the southeast, east, northeast and northwest sectors with candles and sacred lights, accompanied by aromas, stones (suitable for those of the VI chakra such as amethyst) and plants (for example, eyebright and maritime pine bark).
+To celebrate Saint Lucia, connected to these ancient female deities, we can harmonize our homes in these directions using the energy of Fire and illuminating the northeast, northwest and west sectors with candles and sacred lights, accompanied by aromas, stones (suitable for those of the VI chakra such as amethyst) and plants (for example, eyebright and maritime pine bark).

 Amethyst laser crystal – Photo by uhi_noko812 from Pixabay